mathesar-foundation/mathesar-wiki/design/specs/global-data-type-components.md

 ### Font Variant for Number Types
 Number types should be displayed using a font variant that supports tabular figures (numbers are all of the same size), allowing them to be easily aligned.

+### Decimal Precision Settings for Money vs. Number
+In number types, decimal precision is a database setting and in money type it is set as a display option.